-Over the past couple years there is growing evidence that maybe 1/3 of Fibromyalgia patients actually suffer from non-celiac gluten sensitivity and respond to gluten free diet – some within a few month, and some “gradually… over many months”.
+Over the past couple years there is growing evidence that maybe 1/3 of Fibromyalgia patients with IBS actually suffer from non-celiac gluten sensitivity and respond to gluten free diet – some within a few month, and some “gradually… over many months”.
 Gluten free diet could be life changing with remission of symptoms and back to work.

 First of all, 6.7% of FM cases were found to have frank Celiac disease: